anampc/D_Proportion/ReadMe.md

     + *D.Prp*: Proportion of the symbiont community composed by clade D (D.SH/Tot.SH)
     + *Other Experimental information*: multiple columns describing the experimental history fo the cores, tempearture at each time point etc... have to choose what is important and organise this better

-* DataAnalysis.Rmd/: R code and some preliminary graphs to explore the data
+* DataAnalysis.Rmd: R code and some preliminary graphs to explore the data.
+Renders to  DataAnalysis.html
 * **outputs/:** Did something good??
 Save it here!